AboveCloudsConf/code-of-conduct/Attendee Procedure for incident handling.md

 ## Report Handling Procedure

-When you make a report to an incident responder, they will gather information about the incident according to the PyCon US [Staff Procedure For Incident Response](https://us.pycon.org/2018/about/code-of-conduct/staff-procedure/).
+When you make a report to an incident responder, they will gather information about the incident according to the Above Clouds [Staff Procedure For Incident Response](https://github.com/AboveCloudsConf/code-of-conduct/blob/master/Staff%20Procedure%20for%20incident%20handling.md).

-After an incident responder takes the report, they will immediately consult with the lead incident responders (Sage Sharp, Ewa Jodlowska, and Ernest W. Durbin III).
+After an incident responder takes the report, they will immediately consult with the lead incident responders.

 If the incident is ongoing and needs to be immediately addressed, any one of the lead incident responders may take appropriate action to ensure the safety of everyone involved.

 If the incident is less urgent, the three incident leads will meet within 24 hours to determine an appropriate response.
-Examples of possible incident responses are outlined in the PyCon US [Staff Procedure For Incident Response](https://us.pycon.org/2018/about/code-of-conduct/staff-procedure/).
+Examples of possible incident responses are outlined in the Above Clouds [Staff Procedure For Incident Response](https://github.com/AboveCloudsConf/code-of-conduct/blob/master/Staff%20Procedure%20for%20incident%20handling.md).

 Before the conference, staff will have a mandatory meeting where incident response procedures will be outlined.
 After the conference, all incident responders will attend a debriefing session with the lead responders to discuss all incidents and determine any necessary follow-up actions.